-- A. not report to work or be subject to duty (on-call) while his/her physical and/or mental ability to perform job duties is impaired from on or off duty alcohol or drug use; - B. not possess impairing drugs (illegal drugs and prescription drugs without a prescription) during working hours or while subject to duty, on breaks, or at anytime while at the assigned work site; - C. not directly or through a third party sell or provide drugs or alcohol to any person, including any employee, while either or both employees are on duty; - D. submit immediately to a medical examination when ordered, in writing by a Department Head or designee when probable cause exists that the employee is either physically or mentally unable to perform the duties of his/her position; - E. notify his/her supervisor before beginning work or prior to taking any medically prescribed medication or drugs at work which the employee has knowledge or has been medically advised that the prescribed medication could interfere with the safe and effective performance of duties or operation of City equipment; - F. provide within two (2) work days of requires bona fide verification of a current, valid prescription for any potentially impairing drug or medication identified when a medical examination reveals the presence of such drugs or medications.
-Extensions of time beyond the two work days may be granted upon the showing of good cause.
-The prescription must be in the employee's name; - G. must abide by the regulation of the Drug-Free Work Place Act of 1988.
-Thus, such employees who are convicted of any criminal drug statute for a violation occurring in the work place must notify Personnel no later than five (5) days after the conviction.
-Once the City is notified of the conviction, it must then notify the appropriate federal agency of the conviction.
+- A. Not report to work or be subject to duty (on call) while his/her physical and/or mental ability to perform job duties is impaired from on or off duty alcohol or drug use; - B. Not posses impairing drugs (illegal drugs and prescription drugs without a prescription) during working hours or while subject to duty, on breaks, or at anytime while at the assigned work site: - C. Not directly or through a third party sell or provide drugs or alcohol to any person, including any employee, while either or both employees are on duty; - D. Submit immediately to a medical examination when ordered, in writing by a Department Head or designee when probable cause exists what the employee is either physically or mentally unable to perform the duties of his/her position; - E. Notify his/her supervisor before beginning work on prior to taking any medically prescribed medication or drugs at work which the employee has knowledge or has been medically advised that the prescribed medication could interfere with the safe and effective performance of duties or operation of City equipment; - F. Provide within two (2) workdays of request bona fide verification of a current, valid prescription for any potentially impairing drug or medication identified when a medical examination reveals the presence of such drugs or medications.
+Extensions of time beyond the two workdays may be granted upon the showing of good cause.
+The prescription must be in the employee's name: - G. Must abide by the regulation of the Drug-Free Work Place Act of 1988.
+Thus, such employees who are convicted of any criminal drug statue for a violation occurring in the work place must notify Personnel no later than five (5) days after the conviction.
+Once the city is notified of the conviction, it must then notify the appropriate federal agency of the conviction.
 With respect to any employee so convicted, the City will take appropriate action up to and including termination.
 As a condition of continued employment, the City may require the convicted employee to participate satisfactorily in a generally recognized drug abuse rehabilitation program.
 A felony conviction for possession or sale of illicit drugs will be cause for termination.